shipbrook/pipboy3000/README.md

 A4 - LED 1
 A5 - LED 2
 5V - TFT VIN
-GND - TFT GND, buttons and rotary encoder (center)
+GND - TFT GND, buttons, LEDs (with resistor), and rotary encoder (center)

 The screen painting is not blindingly fast, but it's faster than loading static images on from the SD card.